harshderadi/Intelion/README.md

 # INTELION

 **INTELION** is a front-end web application built using modern web technologies.
-It serves as a landing page for an imaginary Application Development Company.
+It serves as a landing page for an imaginary IT service Company.

 ## Live Version
 [INTELION - Live Version](https://intelion-three.vercel.app/)